-The ICMA Guide supports members in their SFTR implementation efforts.
-It offers help to interpret the regulatory reporting framework specified by ESMA and sets out best practice recommendations to provide additional clarity and address ambiguities in the official guidance.
-It is supplemented by a suite of sample reports and an overview of repo life-cycle event reporting, which have both been published alongside the Guide.
+These ICMA Recommendations for Reporting under SFTR have been created to support members in their efforts to implement and apply the complex SFTR reporting requirements.
+They offer help to interpret the regulatory reporting framework specified by ESMA and the FCA and set out best practice recommendations to provide additional clarity and address ambiguities in the official guidance.
+The guide itself is supplemented by other best practice documents which are available to ICMA members, including a suite of sample reports and an overview of repo life-cycle event reporting.

 ICMA has played a leading role in steering the industry response to the challenges of SFTR reporting, through the European Repo and Collateral Council's dedicated SFTR Task Force which represents over 150 firms covering the whole spectrum of the market.
-The group includes reporting firms from both the buy-side and the sell-side but also market infrastructures, as well as third-party service providers looking to develop solutions to help reporting firms comply with SFTR.
-The Guide is based on feedback from members of the SFTR Task Force and defines a market consensus on over 70 issues.
-It is not a static document but will evolve as we move closer to the reporting go-live date in April.
-The intensive cross industry collaboration coordinated by ICMA through the Task Force reflects the scale of the challenge that SFTR poses to repo and other SFT markets.
+The group includes reporting firms from both the buy-side and the sell-side but also market infrastructures, as well as third-party service providers who are providing important solutions to help reporting firms comply with SFTR.
+The Recommendations are based on feedback from members of the SFTR Task Force and define a market consensus across numerous issues.
+It is not a static document and continues to evolve to reflect ongoing discussions within the ERCC's SFTR Task Force as well as any further official guidance published by regulators.
+The intensive cross industry collaboration coordinated by ICMA reflects the scale of the challenge that SFTR has posed to repo and other SFT markets.
 Collectively it has succeeded in creating a clear and authoritative 'how to' guide for anyone obliged to report under SFTR, that supports the objective of the regulation by facilitating good data quality from the market to enhance transparency.

-Complementing the work on best practices, ICMA actively provides support and technical training on the requirements of SFTR, running numerous workshops and webinars, operating a well- used 'help line' for members and participating in industry events.
+Complementing the work on best practices, ICMA actively provides support and technical training on the requirements of SFTR, running numerous workshops and webinars, operating a well-used 'help line' for members and participating in industry events.